Illicium: Biology

 These are plants of moist understory, adapted to shady habitat, and some species are so sensitive to light that too much sunlight causes them significant stress, manifesting in chlorosis and necrosis of the leaves.

 Uses

 Several species are cultivated as ornamental plants for their flowers, foliage, and fragrance, leading to the development of several cultivars.
 Many taxa can only be grown in low-light situations.

 The essential oils of several species are used as flavorings and carminatives; however, the oils of I. anisatum and I. floridanum are toxic.
 I. verum, the common star anise, is used to flavor food and liquor.
 Its fruit is a traditional Chinese medicine called bājiǎo huíxiāng (八角茴香), which is used to treat abdominal pain and vomiting.

 Diversity

 Illicium is a notably difficult genus to taxonomically classify.
-Many of the currently recognized species are lack distinguishing characters, and treatments tend to list many synonyms.
+Many of the currently recognized species lack distinguishing characters, and treatments tend to list many synonyms.
 Additionally, herbarium material is often poorly preserved or scarce.